Frequently Asked Questions about ProQuad

 Can ProQuad® (Measles, Mumps, Rubella and Varicella Virus Live) be given to adults?

-For the first dose of the MMRV vaccine at 12-47 months of age, the CDC recommends separate doses of MMR and varicella vaccines, unless the parent or caregiver expresses a preference for MMRV vaccine.
+For the first (or initial) vaccination against MMRV at 12-47 months of age, the CDC recommends separate doses of MMR and varicella vaccines, unless the parent or caregiver expresses a preference for a combination MMRV vaccine.

-For the second dose of an MMRV vaccine, the CDC generally prefers the combination vaccine MMRV over separate injections of its equivalent component vaccines (i.e., MMR vaccine and varicella vaccine).
+For the second dose of an MMRV vaccine, the CDC generally prefers a combination vaccine MMRV over separate injections of its equivalent component vaccines (ie, MMR vaccine and varicella vaccine).

 What is the recommended catch-up vaccination schedule for Measles, Mumps, Rubella and Varicella?